UNITED STATES

 Working Capital

-Current assets for the interim period ended January 31, 2024 increased $370,298 as compared to the fiscal year ended July 31, 2023.
-The increase is primarily due to an increase in cash and accounts receivable related to the new Signature contract.
+Current assets for the interim period ended April 30, 2024 increased $12,549 as compared to the fiscal year ended July 31, 2023.
+The increase is primarily due to an increase in accounts receivable related to the new Signature contract.

 Net Cash Used by Operating Activities

 We currently do not have a recurring revenue source and will continue to have negative cash flow from operations for the near future.
 The factors in determining operating cash flows are largely the same as those that affect net earnings, except for non-cash expenses such as depreciation and amortization, stock-based compensation, and cash received from deferred revenue, which affect earnings but do not affect operating cash flow.
-Net cash provided by operating activities was $187,571 for the six months ended January 31, 2024 as compared to net cash used by operating activities of $60,891 for the six months ended January 31, 2023.
-The $248,462 increase in net cash provided (used) by operating activities during 2024 is primarily attributable to the receipt of $105,189 in deferred revenue and a net change of $135,058 in accounts receivable and accounts payable and accrued expenses, all of which are primarily related to two new contracts this period.
+Net cash used by operating activities was $198,352 and $77,565 for the nine months ended April 30, 2024 and 2023, respectively. as compared to net cash used by operating activities of $77,565 for the nine months ended April 30, 2023.
+The $120,787 increase in net cash used by operating activities during 2024 is attributable to a $202,436 decrease in the adjusted net loss from operations that is offset by a $323,223 decrease in changes in operating assets and liabilities from the 2023 amounts.
+The $202,436 decrease in the adjusted net loss from operations primarily results from a $82,052 increase in revenues and a $111,836 decrease in officer’s compensation.
+The $323,223 decrease in changes in operating assets and liabilities primarily results from $302,643 in payments to related parties that significantly reduced short-term related party loans and accrued expenses.

 Net Cash Used by Investing Activities

-Net cash used by investing activities was $-0- and $5,610 for the six months ended January 31, 2024 and 2023, respectively.
+Net cash used by investing activities was $-0- and $22,388 for the nine months ended April 30, 2024 and 2023, respectively.
 The amount is generally comprised of cash paid for the filing of patent applications and for the development of software for our internal use.

 Net Cash Provided by Financing Activities

-Net cash provided by financing activities was $127,797 for the six months ended January 31, 2024, which represents a $62,331 increase over the same period of 2023.
-The increase resulted from a $100,000 increase in net proceeds received from the issuance of common stock for cash, which was partially offset by less net proceeds from related party loans in 2024 as compared to 2023.
+Net cash provided by financing activities was $197,971 for the nine months ended April 30, 2024, which represents a $16,731 increase over the same period of 2023.
+The 2024 increase primarily resulted from a $150,000 decrease in principal reduction payments on short term debt, that was partially offset by a $135,898 increase in payments to related parties for amounts owed for short-term loans and accrued expenses.

 Going Concern Qualification